xywen97/GuidedTOD/README.md

 # LLM Framework for Goal-oriented Dialogue Systems

+This is the official repo for the paper: "Guideline Compliance in Task-Oriented Dialogue: The Chained Prior Approach".

 The code base relies on the huggingface transformer library.

+### News:
+Our paper is accepted by NAACL 2025!

 # Data
 In this work we use two dataset ABCD (Chen et al., 2021) and MultiWOZ 2.2 (Zang et al., 2020)(pending).